Intracellular Measurement-Informed Multiscale Modeling for Scalable iPSC Manufacturing: Introduction

-Building on the kinetic metabolic regulatory network model for monolayer iPSC cultures \citep{Wang2024} and the multiscale Bio‑SoS framework for 3D aggregate cultures \citep{zheng2024stochastic}, this study further extends and experimentally validates a unified multiscale mechanistic foundation model.
-First, the intracellular metabolic network is expanded to explicitly represent redox coupling, establishing a direct connection between metabolic flux distributions and the resulting cellular redox dynamics.
-Second, systematic isotopic experiments performed under static and pyruvate‑supplemented culture conditions uncover new metabolic mechanisms that refine our understanding of TCA cycle activity and metabolic–redox interactions.
-Third, the predictive capability and interoperability of the extended multiscale foundation model are calibrated and evaluated using comprehensive experimental datasets spanning both monolayer and aggregate cultures.
-Together, these advances provide a quantitative foundation for improved characterization of iPSC metabolic behavior and support the acceleration of scalable, interoperable iPSC manufacturing process development.
+Building on the kinetic metabolic regulatory network model for monolayer iPSC cultures \citep{Wang2024} and the multiscale Bio-SoS framework for 3D aggregate cultures \citep{zheng2024stochastic}, this study further extends and experimentally validates a unified multiscale mechanistic foundation model.
+First, the intracellular metabolic network is expanded to explicitly represent redox coupling, establishing a direct connection between metabolic flux distributions and cellular redox dynamics through NAD\textsuperscript{+}/NADH- and FAD/FADH$_2$-associated reactions. {Second, the multiscale framework is further refined through integration of reaction--diffusion transport and population balance modeling to connect extracellular nutrient and oxygen gradients with heterogeneous intracellular metabolic states, while refined diffusion parameters and explicit oxygen transport representation improve characterization of intra-aggregate microenvironments.} Third, systematic isotopic experiments performed under static and pyruvate-supplemented culture conditions uncover new metabolic mechanisms that advance understanding of TCA cycle activity and metabolism--redox interactions. {Finally, the extended multiscale foundation model is calibrated and evaluated using comprehensive experimental datasets spanning both monolayer and aggregate cultures.} Together, these advances provide a quantitative framework for improved characterization of iPSC metabolic behavior and support the acceleration of scalable and interoperable iPSC manufacturing process development.